 The Influence and Voice of Ink Painting - A Dialogue between Scope and Zhu Wei

-Zhu: Speaking objectively, the influence of ink painting is limited only to Asia and among Chinese around the world.
+Zhu: Objectively speaking, the influence of ink painting is limited only to Asia and among Chinese around the world.
 In face it's exaggerating to say Asia.
 It's only China, Japan, South Korea, Hong Kong, Macao and Southeast Asia.
-For India, Central Asia where the ancient Egypt and Babylon cultures located, and the Two Rivers in West Asia region, there were two other ancient civilizations and cultures, both of which have longer history than China in the world.
+For India, Central Asia where the ancient Egypt and Babylon cultures located, and the Two Rivers in West Asia region, there were two different ancient civilizations and cultures, both of which have longer history than China in the world.

 When ink painting spread to South Korea, they changed its name to "Korean painting".
 When ink painting came to Japan in the Song Dynasty, the Japanese strictly followed the existing format of ink painting.
-Since the exotic ink painting has never been changed or developed in Japan, today's Japanese ink painting still retains the feature of paintings in Southern Song Dynasty and the artistic conception of literati painting, which is called "Nanhua (Japanese Literati Painting)".
+Since the exotic ink painting has never been changed or developed in Japan, today's Japanese ink painting still retains features of painting in the Southern Song Dynasty and artistic conception of theliterati painting, which is called "Nanhua (Japanese Literati Painting)".
 Although being in Asia and close to East Asia, most of the Southeast Asian countries are island countries.
-Before building up their own language system, they experienced the late development of civilization and the later European colonization.
-Language system of some of these countries, such as Vietnam, Indonesia, and Malaysia, are evolved from the European language.
-Their writing and pronunciation is more similar to the European language.
+Before building up their own language system, they experienced late development of civilization and the later European colonization.
+Language system of some of these countries, such as Vietnam, Indonesia, and Malaysia, are evolved from European language.
+Their writing and pronunciation is more similar to European language.
 Other countries like Philippines and Singapore simply use English as their official language.
-Both situations formed a natural barrier to the Chinese hieroglyphs culture.
+Both situations formed a natural barrier to Chinese hieroglyphs culture.

-Zhu: Chinese ink painting carries thousands of years of values and social development traces of slave system and feudal society.
-The function of ink artworks is more to describe or record, to show the artist's skill, or to just complain, than to introspect.
+Zhu: Ink painting carries values of slave system and feudal society as well as trace of social development for thousands of years.
+The function of ink artworks is more to describe or record, to show artist's skill, or to just complain, than to introspect.
 That limits ink painting's depth, breadth, and even its highest level as an art form.
-There is a vast difference between the values of ink painting and contemporary art, which continually affect the development and dissemination of ink painting in the past and in the future.
+There is a vast difference between values of ink painting and contemporary art, which continually affect the development and dissemination of ink painting in the past and in the future.
 That is so called internationalization.

-Scope: The context is always a base point when talking about many issues.
-From a global perspective, the Chinese contemporary art is actually in a state of aphasia, while the voice of ink painting is precisely in the hands of Chinese people.
+Scope: Context is always a base point when talking about many issues.
+From a global perspective, the Chinese contemporary art is actually in a state of aphasia, while the authoritative voice of ink painting is precisely in the hands of Chinese people.
 What is your opinion on these two different phenomena?

 Zhu: Aphasia is a sure thing.
 It takes more than a hundred years for the Western contemporary art to develop from its initiation to today's achievement.
 When a contemporary art exhibition was held at the National Art Museum of China in 1989, it was the beginning of Chinese contemporary art.
 The curator stood on the steps of the National Art Museum and announced loudly to the world: the Chinese artists spend only ten years to complete the journey that the Western artists have gone through for centuries.
 This sentence proves everything.